theochem/horton/doc/user_hamiltonian_molecular.rst

 Specifying the basis set
 ========================

 HORTON supports basis sets consisting of generally contracted Cartesian Gaussian functions up to a maximum angular momentum of seven (I functions).
 HORTON is using the same basis set format as NWChem, and the basis sets can be downloaded from the EMSL webpage (https://bse.pnl.gov/bse/portal).

-Most of the popular basis sets can be loaded automatically.
-A list of currently supported built-in sets can be found here: :ref:`ref_gaussian_basis_standard_sets`.
+HORTON is distributed with most of the popular basis sets.
+A list of currently supported built-in basis sets can be found here: :ref:`ref_gaussian_basis_standard_sets`.
 The basis set for a given molecule is constructed with the function :py:func:`horton.gbasis.gobasis.get_gobasis`

 Unique basis set for all atoms
 ------------------------------

-Usually, you want to define a unique (the same) basis set for the whole system, this can be done by a function call.
+Usually, you want to define a unique (the same) basis set for the whole system.
+This can be done by a function call.

 .. code-block:: python

     obasis = get_gobasis(mol.coordinates, mol.numbers, 'cc-pvdz')

 where ``mol.coordinates`` and ``mol.numbers`` are read from file (see :ref:`read-molgeometry`), and ``cc-pvdz`` is the cc-pVDZ basis set.

 Specifying different basis sets for different atoms
 ---------------------------------------------------

 In some cases, you may want to specify different basis sets for different atoms.
-For example, setting the 3-21G basis set for the hydrogen atom and the 6-31G basis set for the carbon atom, and STO-3G for all remainig atoms can be done as follows.
+For example, you might like to use the 3-21G basis set for the hydrogen atom, the 6-31G basis set for the carbon atom, and STO-3G for all remaining atoms:

 .. code-block:: python

     obasis = get_gobasis(mol.coordinates, mol.numbers, 'sto-3g',
                          element_map={'H':'3-21g', 'C':'6-31g'})

-where `mol.coordinates` and `mol.numbers` are read from file (see :ref:`read-molgeometry`),  and ``sto-3g``, ``3-21g`` and ``6-31g`` are the basis set names (see :ref:`ref_gaussian_basis_standard_sets`)
+where `mol.coordinates` and `mol.numbers` are read from file (see :ref:`read-molgeometry`),  and ``sto-3g``, ``3-21g`` and ``6-31g`` are the basis
+set names (see :ref:`ref_gaussian_basis_standard_sets`)

 Alternatively, the same result can be obtained by substituting the H and C symbols with their atomic numbers:

 .. code-block:: python

     obasis = get_gobasis(mol.coordinates, mol.numbers, 'sto-3g',
                          element_map={1:'3-21g', 6:'6-31g'})

-You may also override the default basis for selected atoms based on their index, i.e. position in the list of atoms that specify the molecule:
+You can also override the default basis for selected atoms based on their index, i.e. position in the list of atoms that specify the molecule:

 .. code-block:: python